 The course goals will be examined in the following ways:

 - Students will attend lectures introducing the approach taken in deep learning systems, comparing this to how deep learning is implemented in biological brains, and introducing the main applications of deep learning to cognitive science and linguistics.
-Their understanding of this content will be assessed in a final exam.
+Their understanding of this content will be assessed in a midterm and a final exam.

 - Students will participate in discussions and reviews of relevant literature, which will be graded.

 - Students will work through lab practical assignments on visual processing and on language processing.
 The resulting reports will be graded.

 A repair test requires at least a for the original test.

 Machine learning with deep convolutional neural networks (deep learning) is being applied increasingly broadly in computer science, technology and scientific research.|